Morgane-des-Ligneris/cricket_genome_annotation_pipeline/README.md

 The steps bellow follow the main steps described for example in the following tutorial : ["Tutorial on how to run run BRAKER2 gene prediction pipeline"](https://bioinformaticsworkbook.org/dataAnalysis/GenomeAnnotation/Intro_to_Braker2.html#gsc.tab=0)

 ## Steps :
-- Creating repeats library and sofstmasking the genome with Repeat Masker
+- Protein database preparation with **ProHint**
-- Mapping RNAseq data with VARUS
+- Creating repeats library and sofstmasking the genome with **Repeatmodeler and RepeatMasker**
-- Protein database preparation
+- Mapping RNAseq data with **VARUS** (see important instructions bellow)
-- Running BRAKER2
+- Running **BRAKER2**
-- Checking results with BUSCO
+- Checking results with **BUSCO**

 ### Protein database preparation

-Because there is not enough RNA-seq libraries available.
 It is possible to try the approach of BRAKER2 with proteins of any evolutionary distance.
 On Braker github : "We recommend using OrthoDB as basis for proteins.fa.
 The instructions on how to prepare the input OrthoDB proteins are documented here: https://github.com/gatech-genemark/ProtHint#protein-database-preparation."

 As the genome of interest is an insect, we can try with arthropoda proteins.
-This is inside the `crickets`folder.
 ```
 mkdir proteins ; cd proteins ;
 wget https://v100.orthodb.org/download/odb10_arthropoda_fasta.tar.gz